peterc/multirb/README.md

 ## Versions

-0.0.3 (forthcoming):
+0.0.4 (forthcoming):
  * rbenv support

+0.0.3 (CURRENT GEM RELEASE):
- * acts nicely with Ctrl+D rather than raising a needless error
+ * acts nicely when using Ctrl+D to exit rather than raising a needless error

-0.0.2 (CURRENT GEM RELEASE):
+ * uses Ruby 2.0.0-rc2 as a default

+0.0.2:
  * Uses threads to speed up results (thanks to Ismael Abreu for initial implementation)
  * Improved 'tempfile' usage to prevent errors on JRuby